RESILIENCE AND Reasoning

 The fixed mindset is good at maintaining order and stability, and certainly, there are many areas of life where this is not only beneficial but needed (e.g. obeying road rules, respecting social customs, being organised to get things done, taking care in risky situations).
 The growth mindset sees opportunity in change.
 The reality of the world that we live in is one of constant change, whether we like it or not.
 The key is to recognise whether change or stability is needed, based on the context of the situation.

 Being able to challenge our own assumptions can help identify whether we are looking at the situation through the lens of the past or from the present.
 This is the key to being able to think flexibly through problem situations and, if needed, change how we respond.

-In considering solutions, reasoning can also involve visualising alternative scenarios.
+Anticipate and prevent In considering solutions, reasoning can also involve visualising alternative scenarios.
 This also helps to test our expectations about what is possible and reasonable - a reality check.
 It also helps to plan for obstacles and how to get around them.